Home | Browse Topics | Criminal & traffic law | Common crimes | Synthetic cannabis, party pills, herbal highs: “Psychoactive substances”

 Psychoactive Substances Act 2013, s 71 Criminal Procedure Act 2011, ss 6, 71

-It’s illegal to possess any synthetic cannabis, party pills or herbal highs – what the law calls “psychoactive substances” – if they haven’t been officially approved by the government.
+It’s illegal to possess any synthetic cannabis, party pills or herbal highs (“psychoactive substances”) if they haven’t been officially approved by the government.
 These drugs sometimes used to be called “legal highs,” but since July 2013 they’ve all been illegal.

-As of October 2021, no psychoactive substances have been approved by the government agency that deals with this area, the Psychoactive Substances Regulatory Authority (PSRA) – which means that currently it’s illegal to possess any psychoactive substances.
+As of February 2024, no psychoactive substances have been approved by the government agency that deals with this, the Psychoactive Substances Regulatory Authority (PSRA) – which means that currently it’s illegal to possess any psychoactive substances.

 If you’re convicted in court, the judge can fine you up to $500.

 In the criminal justice system this is a Category 1 offence.
-This means that, unlike more serious offences, you don’t have to go to court at all if you simply want to plead guilty, as you can send the court your plea in writing.
-If you plead not guilty, you’ll have a District Court trial.
+This means that, unlike more serious offences, you don’t have to go to court at all if you simply want to plead guilty.
+You can send the court your plea in writing.
+If you plead not guilty, you’ll have a District Court trial before a judge alone (meaning there is no jury).
 For more about the different offence categories, see: “The criminal courts”.

 Psychoactive Substances Act 2013, ss 72–74 Psychoactive Substances (Infringement Fees and Form of Notices) Regulations 2014, reg 4